olemis/repo-info/README.md

 You can follow this simple steps:
 * Clone the repo it in your HDD/project etc.
-* Copy the drib.sh (only his file) to the folder that has your Dockerfile where you want to creat the repo-info folder _(You can do the steps abobe by getting the raw file from github, see how below)_
+* Copy the drib.sh (only this file) to the folder that has your Dockerfile where you want to creat the repo-info folder _(You can do the steps abobe by getting the raw file from github, see how below)_
 * Give exec right to the file:

 ```sh